locusrobotics/catkin_virtualenv/README.md

 - export python library requirements in `requirements.txt` format via `package.xml`.
 - bundle a virtualenv within a catkin package, inheriting requirements from any dependencies.
+- lock all requirements to prevent depedency drift
 - wrap python scripts and tests in a catkin package with a virtualenv loader.
+- change which interpreter is used for executing scripts and tests (i.e. python2, python3, pypy, etc.)

 At build time, CMake macros provided by this package will create a virtualenv inside the devel space, and create wrapper scripts for any Python scripts in the package.
 Both will be included in any associated bloom artifacts.